 I trained as a Person-Centred counsellor, graduating with a Post-graduate Diploma in Counselling from the University of East Anglia, and then continued with my studies to complete my MA in Counselling.
 The Person-Centred approach means that I believe that therapy is a collaborative process.
-We will work together, at your own pace, to help you towards a better understanding of yourself.
+We will work together, at your own pace, to help you towards a better understanding of yourself, and towards healing.

 This approach is based on the premise that we all have within us the resources to heal, and that in a supportive, trusting, therapeutic relationship this tendency can be allowed to flourish.
 I think that life is infinitely more complex than we often realise and sometimes we need to stop and give some attention to the way that we are living.
 I will work with you as a whole person, taking into account mind, body and environment, rather than just the difficulty you are currently experiencing.

 What to expect

 I can offer a quiet and confidential space, in an accepting environment, where you will not be judged or told what to do.
 It can feel quite refreshing to talk to someone who is not a friend or family member - someone to listen who can help you to hear yourself more clearly.
 Think of me as an empathic companion or guide on a journey towards finding meaning again.